davood-dorostkar/DesignAndArchitecture/1-Object-Oriented Design/uml.md

 The details would be a `distraction` and `time-consuming` to describe when creating your initial designs.

-## Abstraction
-Abstraction allows you to better understand a concept by breaking it down into a simplified description that ignores unimportant details.

 ## Encapsulation
 These minus signs indicate that a method or attribute is private.
 Private attributes can only be accessed from within the class.